smariotti/TrophyHuntMod/TrophyHuntMod/Package/README.md

 ## What's New?

+v0.5.6
+- Fixed a bug where `/showalltrophystats` would persist when switching characters and/or game modes
+- Enabled reporting of gamemode to Tracker backend at valheim.help for future experiments and embiggenings
+- Added clarifying UI text for Trophy Rush if using it on an existing world.

+## Previous Changes

 v0.5.5
 - Added Biome Completion Bonuses!
 	- Implemented this so we can try it out and see what we think.
 Using suggested score values from @Archy